IsaacWoods/poplar/book/kernel/efiloader.md

 # Efiloader
-`efiloader` is the bootloader for Pebble on x86_64.
+`efiloader` is the bootloader for Poplar on x86_64.
 It utilities UEFI boot-services to load the kernel and any extra images needed into memory, allocate memory for the heap, configure a basic framebuffer, and enter the kernel.

 ### Description of booting process